Snyk vulnerability disclosure program: what’s going on behind the scenes?

 Please include as much information as possible, namely:

-Alternatively, you may also email us at email@example.com Once again, please make sure to include as much information as possible.
+Alternatively, you can also email us at email@example.com Once again, please make sure to include as much information as possible.